RyanNgWH/homelab-ansible-playbooks/roles/debian-12-setup/README.md

 It executes the following tasks:

-1. Install and configure time synchronisation using `systemd-timesyncd`
+1. Install and configure time synchronisation using `chrony`
 1. Update `apt` sources and packages
 1. Harden SSH server
 1. Install `unattended-upgrades`